lurchmath/lde/docs/api-structures.md

    want to call `copiedInstance.clearIDs()` afterwards.

 The order of nodes in the hierarchy is often important.
-We have one simple order relation on the nodes in the hierarchy, and one more complex.
+We have one simple order relation on the nodes in the hierarchy and one more complex.
 The simplest is just whether node A is "earlier than" node B, in the order induced by an in-order tree traversal (that is, the order in which the open parentheses would appear if the tree were written as a LISP expression).